workplace furniture development from benchtop to market by cia mooney, vp product design + development

 we brought design collaborators to the project to help the watson team nnovate.

-with the client-manufacturer based near seattle and the designers in san francisco, research began by looking inside start-up's and large enterprises, meeting with architects and designers, listening to customers and gaining a deeper empathy with the end user. what we learned was that employees are more mobile and itinerant.
+with the client-manufacturer based near seattle and the designers in san francisco, research began by looking inside start-up's and large enterprises, meeting with architects and designers, listening to customers and gaining a deeper empathy with the end user.

 focus on millenial workforce